-For more resources, visit: www.bve.ulaval.ca/housing
+For more resources, visit: www.bit.ly/2JnTimv.

-Types of housing and rental options
+Types of rental housing

-Here are brief descriptions of the types of housing available in Québec.
+Here are brief descriptions of the different types of housing available in Québec.

 Room

 When you rent a room in a private home or boarding house, you share the common areas (kitchen, bathroom, laundry room, living room, etc.) with other tenants or the owners.
 Generally, all furniture and household appliances are supplied.
 Renting a room is easy and inexpensive.
 However, before you rent, make sure you come to an agreement with the owner about the rental terms and conditions, the use of household appliances and the laundry room, whether visitors are allowed, etc.